telefonicaid/iotagent-node-lib/doc/getting-started.md

 ### Receiving a measure from an anonymous Device

 When receiving a measure, it is not necessary to have the device provisioned.
 In this case, the IoT Agent will use the config group configuration to create the device and the entity.
-This process is called "autoprovision".
+This process is called "autoprovision" and it is enabled by default in provisioned groups (for further information, review the [Autoprovision](api.md#autoprovision-configuration-autoprovision) section in the API documentation).

 Take as an example the following request from an anonymous device: